-If a vessel lands herring caught from Area 1A in a Maine, New Hampshire or Massachusetts port then the harvester must submit a state landing report.
+If a harvester meets the following criteria then one must submit complete a state landing report: 1) landing herring caught from Management Area 1A, and 2) landing at a Maine, New Hampshire or Massachusetts port.
 The state landing report is in addition to the federal reporting requirements.
 The reports must be submitted in 24-hr intervals for each day and must be submitted by 9:00 a.m. of the following day.